GaloisInc/BESSPIN-GFE/README.md

 ```
 Then the bbl image can be created with `./create_debian_image.sh` as before.

 The bbl image is located at `$GFE_REO/riscv-tools/riscv-pk/build/bbl` and can be loaded and run using gdb.
+The default root password is `riscv`.

 ### Load and run the memory image ###